Is it really a huge leap in aerodynamics over, say, the F-105 that went supersonic on its maiden flight in 1955?

 Four engines is two to many, and don’t they know of B58’s woes if an outboard engine surge….
 It swapped ends while flying at M2….
 Engine surge is just a matter of time for an SST.
 Ted once told me that the key to any commercially successful SST was to make the surge of any engine benign to the pilots.

 He once told the story of Concords first FAA demo flights;- When at M2 Trubshaw called for a deliberate surge on number 4, the FAA and former B58 pilot, turned white.
-He really thought Trubshaw was joking because such a test in the B58 was very high risk and killed quite a few test and service pilots.
+He really thought Trubshaw was joking because such a test in the B58 was very high risk, indeed had killed quite a few test and service pilots.
 He didn’t know Concorde had been designed to be surge benign right from the get go….
 And indeed it was.

 Last edited: